flaxandteal/flaxandteal-website/content/about/_index.md

         text: "Sharon joins our team as an experienced cloud engineer and certified Azure Solutions Architecture and DevOps Expert.
 She has over 10 years experience within this role and adds to our cloud engineering and computational skill-sets.
 Sharon also has experience with Kubernetes, .NET, Oracle, Javascript and C-Sharp."
       - name: 'Shauna Fitzsimons '
         img: '/images/about/shauna-fitzsimons.webp'
-        role: 'Data Support Technician'
+        role: 'Product Owner'
         linkedin: 'https://www.linkedin.com/in/shauna-f-030798aa/'
         bg_color: '#4B7A81'
-        text: "Shauna adds to our team in our data analysis and supporting project management tasks.
-Shauna works on licensing and compliance to ensure the highest standards are met."
+        text: "Shauna adds to our team in our data analysis and supporting project / product management tasks.
+Shauna works on licensing and compliance to ensure the highest standards are met throughout our projects."
       - name: 'Stuart Marshall'
         img: '/images/about/stuart-marshall.webp'
         role: 'Progressing Developer'